-What are the priorities of a pastor in the work of the ministry?
+What are the priorities of a pastor in the work

 That’s a tricky question.
 I’m fascinated by leadership and management principles that find their roots in the lives of Jesus, the apostles and other biblical characters.